agheadley/halite/README.md

 # Startup - /+page.svelte

-- checks for new groups, conduct and contacts (depends on config.update)
+- checks for new groups, teachers and contacts (depends on config.update)

-- $pupils (with conduct, pre, base, overall and tg, hse etc)
+- $pupils ( pre, base, overall and tg, hse , teachers)
 - $groups
 - $config